Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         - by towns {page #} - order by nation with the most towns.
         - by townblocks {page #} - order nations by how many townblocks their towns have collectively claimed.
         - by online {page #} - order by how many players are online at that moment.
+        - by open {page #} - ordered by open first, number of residents second.
+        - by public {page #} - order by public first, number of residents second.
     -   online - Shows players in your nation which are online.
     -   {nation} - Shows a player the /nation screen of another nation.
     -   leave - Mayor command to leave the nation they are a part of.
     -   withdraw {$} - King command to remove money from the nation bank.
     -   deposit {$} - King command to add money to the nation bank.
+    -   bankhistory {#} - Opens a book GUI with # number of transactions listed, showing the nation bank history.
     -   deposit {$} {townname} - King command to add money to the bank of a town who is in the nation.
     -   new
         -   {nationname} - Mayor command to create a nation.